 The actual path through the end-to-end data system through which the packets flow needs to be configured by design or by a management system before the data transfer occurs and can only be reconfigured through the management system.
 This flow is referred to as a managed data path; aside from the APID, the SPP does not define any of the mechanisms to define or manage a managed data path.
 Each managed data path may consist of a single source end system, one or more destination end systems, one or more subnetworks, and, if multiple subnetworks are involved, one or more intermediate systems that interconnect the subnetworks.
 A managed data path involves only one subnetwork only if the source and destination end systems are on the same subnetwork.
 The configuration details of the managed data path, and of any underlying transport services, are unknown to the SPP entity.
 These are all the responsibility of these underlying services, and the only information that SPP directly provides to assist in this is the APID field.

-The APID is the only provided feature that may be used as a label field within the Space Packet Primary Header to manage the stream of Space Packets flowing across intermediate nodes in a subnetwork.

 Protocol Features

 The SPP provides the users with abstract services to transfer space application data from a source to a destination user application.
 The primary function performed by this protocol is the identification and encapsulation of application data to facilitate its transfer along the managed data path through underlying subnetworks.